Fort Martin Power Plant and Longview Power Station Accident Lawyer

 Be sure to file a workers’ compensation claim within the required deadline.
 West Virginia requires injured workers to file an application for benefits within six months of the date of injury.
 Finally, make sure you contact an experienced West Virginia power plant accident injury lawyer who will remain on your side, fight for your rights and help you secure maximum compensation for your losses.

 You may be able to seek compensation for losses including medical expenses, lost income, hospitalization, cost of rehabilitation, permanent injuries, disabilities, pain and suffering and emotional distress.
 The experienced personal injury lawyers at the Robinette Legal Group will fight hard to protect your rights and help achieve the best possible outcome in your case.
-Call us at (304) 594-1800 to schedule a no-cost consultation and case evaluation.
+Call one of our experienced West Virginia power plant accident lawyers at (304) 594-1800 to schedule a no-cost consultation and case evaluation.